rmwoods/beer.ai/docs/_posts/2020-11-02-welcome-to-compubeer.md

 west yorkshire (1469)                787
 ```

-These are just about the simplest questions we can ask about our beer landscape.
-But it gets a bit more interesting and fun when we start to calculate our own quantities from ingredients, like IBU, ABV, and SRM.
-We'll have an entire post dedicated to this, but we created a [fun little visualization tool]({% link _apps/ibu_abv_color.md %}) to explore beer styles in the IBU-ABV-SRM space.
-This allows you to explore beer styles by where they live in this space.
+These are just about the simplest questions we can ask about our beer recipe landscape.
+By calculating characteristics like IBU, ABV, and SRM, we can go one step further.
+We are planning a future post dedicated to this, but for now we created a [fun little visualization tool]({% link _apps/ibu_abv_color.md %}) to explore beer styles by their position in the IBU-ABV-SRM space.

 # 4) What Next?

-So where are we going with all this?
-There's a huge range of different analyses we could do and tools we can create, and this is just the start.
-We're planning to continue making posts that explore the recipe landscape and answer fun and interesting questions, such as:
+We're planning to continue exploring the recipe data to answer fun and interesting questions, such as:

 * What differentiates a stout and a porter?
 * What ingredients define particular styles?